google/grr-doc/developing-grr/setting-up-dev-env.md

 directory are directly reflected in your virtual environment, no reinstalling is required.

+> If running `pip install -e ./grr/server/[mysqldatastore]` results in the following error: `OSError: mysql_config not found`, it means that the MySQL/MariaDB installation from Step 4 was incorrect.
+Make sure you are using the correct package, for example `libmariadbclient-dev-compat` instead of `libmariadb-dev`.

+> If running `pip install -e ./grr/server/[mysqldatastore]` results in an error caused by `mysqlclient` such as `_mysql.c:1911:41: error: 'MYSQL' has no member named 'reconnect'`, try ommitting `[mysqldatastore]` and installing it manually with `pip install mysqlclient`.

-## Step 7.
+## Step 6.
 Install prebuilt GRR client templates.

 If you want to repack GRR clients, you'll need a prebuilt GRR client templates package with templates for Linux/Mac/Windows.
 This should be installed using the following command: